- Keep your 401(k) beneficiary designations current.

 The tax deferral on money in a traditional 401(k) doesn’t last forever.
 You will generally have to pay income tax on your plan assets when you withdraw them from the tax-deferred account (except for after-tax contributions).
 Your heirs will have to do the same when taking distributions from a traditional 401(k) plan you leave to them.

 When someone inherits your 401(k)

-If the inheritor of a Roth or traditional 401(k) is a spouse, the surviving spouse can either leave the money with the 401(k) provider or roll it over to his or her own IRA.
+If the inheritor of a Roth or traditional 401(k) is a spouse, the surviving spouse can either leave the money with the 401(k) provider or roll it over to their own IRA.
 (Leaving an inherited 401(k) with the provider generally means you are subject to plan rules.)
 For a surviving spouse under age 70½, he or she would not have to take required minimum distributions (RMDs) on the inherited 401(k)—whether it remains in the plan or is rolled over to an IRA—until age 70½.
-If the surviving spouse is over age 70½, he or she would have to take RMDs whether it is left in the 401(k) or is rolled over to an IRA.
+If the surviving spouse is over age 70½, they would have to take RMDs whether it is left in the 401(k) or is rolled over to an IRA.